Ritalin Detox & Rehab

 How we treat Ritalin addiction

 Cassiobury Court offers a 28 day Ritalin detox and rehabilitation programme.
 The programme takes place at our seventeenth-century facility located just thirty minutes north of Central London.
 This programme begins with a twenty hour a day medically assisted detox.
-All traces of Ritalin are removed from patients’ system.
+All traces of Ritalin are removed from clients’ system.
 Prescription medications are offered to ease withdrawal symptoms associated with Ritalin withdrawal.

 Common Ritalin withdrawal symptoms include: